-Right-wing UK tabloids think 'woke' Google hates them… are they right?
+Sun and Mail Online think they get buried in Google search rankings

 Google is the biggest single source of traffic for every major news website in the UK.

-The claim that Google favours ‘rips’ of Sun articles over the originals appeared to be borne out by the search giant’s treatment of three Sun royal exclusives this week.
+The claim that Google favours “rips” of Sun articles over the originals appeared to be borne out by the search giant’s treatment of three Sun royal exclusives this week.

 - On Friday, The Sun revealed that The Queen had spent a night in hospital.